chuckjewell/kompressor/README.md

 3. All code files with the specified extensions

 Each file in the output is clearly labeled with its relative path in the project structure.

-## Error Handling

-Kompressor includes comprehensive error handling:

-- Errors reading individual files are reported, but do not stop the script's execution
-- Errors writing to the output file will cause the script to exit with a non-zero status code
-- Unexpected errors are caught and reported, causing the script to exit with a non-zero status code

 ## License